DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/ui/server_side_sessions/session_management.md

 In the template the administrative page is protected by checking if the caller uses a local IP address.
 We strongly recommend to add authorization suitable to your organization for non-test environments by adding an authorization policy and enforce that using the *Authorize* attribute for example.
 {{% /notice %}}

-It looks something like this (but of course you are free to customize or change it as needed):
+The session management page looks like this by default, but of course you are free to customize or change it as needed:

 ![](../images/session_query.png)